DePayFi/public-documentation/docs/payments/tips/widget.md

 ### whitelist

-Allows only the configured tokens to be eligible as means of donation (from the sender):
+Allows only the configured tokens to be eligible as means of tip (from the sender):

 ```javacript
 whitelist: {